MasterHow/CSFlow/README.md

 ```

 The content in the above links are consistent, if you encounter network problems, you can try switching to the other link.
+They can also be found in the [Github Releases tab](https://github.com/MasterHow/CSFlow/releases).

 # Train and Eval
 To train, use the following command format: